 Fourth, we are clearly on the cusp of a new wave of government interventions pushing back on the largely ungoverned power of platform companies.
 Initiatives are going to range from election financing, net neutrality, data privacy and hate speech.
 The European Union, and Germany in particular, are already leading this charge.
 We could see the banning of programmatic political ads.
-And we are on the cusp of a new debate about monopoly power and anti-trust.
+And we are on cusp of a new debate about monopoly power and anti-trust.
 But these are crude tools.
 And the systems that need regulating are getting more complex.
 AI will increasingly be the engine of our digital infrastructure, and yet these systems are opaque, hidden from view and, ultimately, unknowable even to those who created them.
 We do not yet have the governance language to hold AI and platforms accountable.

 There are three broad categories of regulatory response.
 First, governments can impose legal and regulatory constraints on speech itself.
-Initiatives vary by jurisdiction, but new German anti-hate speech laws, and Governance decisions are increasingly being relegated to private corporations such as Facebook.
-As more social and political spaces move onto platforms, careful thought should be given to the layered ways in which governance decisions in the public interest are being determined by ultimately unaccountable private organizations.
-(Photo: Michal Ludwiczak / Shutterstock.com) the potential repeal of section 230 of the Communications Decency Act in the United States, seek to limit what can be said on platforms, and who is ultimately responsible for this speech - the individual who speaks or the company that distributes and monetizes what is said?
+Initiatives vary by jurisdiction, but new German anti-hate speech laws, and the potential repeal of section 230 of the Communications Decency Act in the United States, seek to limit what can be said on platforms, and who is ultimately responsible for this speech - the individual who speaks or the company that distributes and monetizes what is said?